 - Always block PRs or MRs that introduce dependencies or dependency versions identified as malicious.
 These represent known supply chain attacks and should never be allowed into your codebase.

-- Always reachable and reachable findings with upgradeable dependencies.
+- Always reachable and reachable findings with .
 This provides a path to unblock the user, as Semgrep can leave a comment with the upgrade instructions.

 Recommended conditions for leaving a comment

-- Reachable findings without upgradeable dependencies.
+- Reachable findings without .
 This makes the developer aware of the risk.

 - Reachable, yet transitive findings.
 Depending on your organization’s policies, these may need to be flagged for risk.

 - Conditionally reachable findings.
-The decision to show developers conditionally reachable findings may depend on weighing your compliance policies against showing developers more findings.
+The decision to show developers conditionally reachable findings may depend on weighing your compliance policies against the benefits of showing them more findings.
 Conditionally reachable findings typically require further investigation, manual triage, and ticketing.

 Turn off PR and MR comments

-Turning off PR/MR comments doesn’t turn off notifications regarding license policy violations.
+Turning off PR/MR comments does not turn off notifications regarding license policy violations.

 Policy scopes